jero2rome/jero2rome/README.md

 [![](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white&link=https://www.linkedin.com/in/jeromemohanan/)](https://www.linkedin.com/in/jeromemohanan/)

-- 🌱 I will continuously upload repositories demonstrating latest technologies in software engineering
+- 🌱 I will to repositories using latest technologies in software engineering
 - 💞️ I’m looking to collaborate on long term enterprise open source projects
 <!---
 jero2rome/jero2rome is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.